100 ml turnip rape, sunflower or corn oil

 Beat the mixture until light and fluffy.
 Spread it evenly on top of the cake.

-If you like, garnish the cake with miniature carrots made of almond paste dyed with orange and green food colouring.
+If you like, garnish the cake with miniature carrots made of almond paste dyed with orange (or a mixture of red and yellow) and green food colouring.

 Note: this recipe results in a rather small cake.
 If you like, you can easily double the recipe.
 Then use a slightly larger cake pan and double the amount of icing as well.